Position

 Literal values

 Scales for position aesthetics never use an output range and always relate to the input range.
-This is a practical decision by ggsql because different writers may treat the positional aesthetic in different ways.
+This is a practical decision by ggsql because different writers may treat the position aesthetic in different ways.
 1

 The lack of true literal values in position means that it is currently hard to place data and annotation “in-between” breaks in a discrete position scale.